cdapio/cdap/docs/developer-guide/source/examples/index.rst

 ======================================================================
 This is a simple application for real-time streaming log analysis—computing the number of occurrences of each HTTP status code by processing Apache access log data.
-The example introduces the basic constructs of the Continuuity Reactor programming paradigm:
+The example introduces the basic constructs of the Cask Data Application Platform programming paradigm:
 **Applications**, **Streams**, **Flows**, **Flowlets**, **Procedures** and **Datasets**.

 `PageViewAnalytics <pageViewAnalytics.html>`_